jbayham/jbayham.github.io/README.md

-# jbayham
+This site is currently under construction.
+Please visit my [university site](https://dare.agsci.colostate.edu/people/faculty/dr-jude-bayham/) or my other [personal site](https://sites.google.com/site/judebayham/home).

-This landing page is a placeholder.
-I am currently using this site to host leaflet maps.
-You can find the maps [here](/maps)
+I am currently using this site to host leaflet maps, which you can find [here](/maps)